mbcovid19updates/mbcovid19updates.github.io/README.md

 This is a summary of current vaccine eligibility.
 We do our best to keep it up to date, but you can also view the [Official Vaccine Eligibility](https://www.gov.mb.ca/covid19/vaccine/eligibility-criteria.html) information page on the Manitoba website.

 ### First Doses

 - **Anyone aged 5 and up** is eligible to receive their first dose of a COVID vaccine.
    - Young people aged 5-11 must receive a special pediatric (smaller) dose of _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.

 ### Second Doses

 - **Anyone** who has had their first dose of a COVID vaccine is eligible to receive their second dose after a minimum of 28 days since first dose.
 Following guidance from the National Advisory Committee on Immunization, Manitoba is now **recommending individuals receive their second dose of vaccine 56 days (eight weeks) after their first dose**.
 Previously, the recommendation was 28 days (four weeks).
 The longer time period between doses has been shown to provide a stronger immune response over time.
 However, the minimum time frame between first and second doses will remain at 28 days so individuals will be able to choose the timing of vaccine schedule based on their own circumstances.
    - People age 18+ may choose either mRNA vaccine (Pfizer or Moderna) as their second dose, regardless of which vaccine they received for first dose.
-   - Young people under the age of 18 must receive _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.
+   - Young people under the age of 12 must receive _Pfizer_ for both doses, as this is currently the only vaccine approved for use in this age group.
-   - If AstraZeneca was your first dose, an 8-12 week interval is recommended, but can be as low as 28 days.

 ### Third/Booster Dose

 - **Anyone aged 18 and older** and a minimum of **6 months** after their second dose, except in very limited circumstances.
-    - You will need a prescription from a doctor if you are requesting your third dose earlier than six months because you are moderately to severely immunocompromised or because you require it for travel purposes.
+    - You will need a prescription from a doctor if you are requesting your third dose earlier than 6 months because you are moderately to severely immunocompromised or because you require it for travel purposes.
 Individuals who are unsure of the date of their last immunization can check their record here.

-### Medical Exemptions

-For the vast majority of people, the COVID-19 vaccine is a safe and effective way to protect themselves and others against the virus.

-However, there is a very small number of people who can’t or shouldn’t be immunized.
-If you feel that you may qualify for a medical exemption based on the criteria listed below, the first step is to schedule an appointment with your own health care provider and/or your specialist.

-They will review the exemption criteria with you to determine if you may qualify.
-Only a specialist physician can request a medical exemption from the province, based on your medical history.
-Individuals cannot submit their own requests for exemption.Once it is submitted, information about the exemption will be entered into the provincial immunization database, including whether the exemption is permanent or temporary.

-Exempt people will be able to request their digital or physical Manitoba immunization card approximately seven to 14 business days after their exemption is submitted.
-The card and the display shown after scanning the QR code will be identical to those currently used by fully immunized people.
-This will help protect the private health information of exempt individuals, while also keeping a simple, consistent process for venues and events that must validate immunization status.

-#### Criteria
-- Had a severe reaction after the first dose of a COVID-19 vaccine (e.g. myocarditis, Guillain-Barré syndrome).
-- Are receiving treatment that affects their ability to mount an immune response, meaning vaccination must be timed carefully with their treatment schedule (e.g. receiving immunocompromising treatment after a transplant, certain types of cancer treatments).
-- Had a severe allergy or anaphylactic reaction to a previous dose of a COVID-19 vaccine or its components that cannot be managed by the Health Sciences Centre Allergy Clinic.

-↑ <a href="#top" class="backtotop">Back to the top of the page</a>

 ### How to Book an Appointment

-Appointments for first or second doses of vaccines can be booked at any super-site, pop-up clinic, or a doctor's office or pharmacy that is accepting appointments.
-Super-sites are by far the most efficient and easiest way to book an appointment.
+Appointments can be booked at any super-site, pop-up clinic, or a doctor's office or pharmacy that is accepting appointments.

 - To book a vaccine appointment at a super-site or pop-up clinic by phone, call [1-844-626-8222](tel:18446268222) (1-844-MAN-VACC).
 - To book a vaccine appointment at a super-site or pop-up clinic online, [visit the booking website here](https://patient.petalmd.com/login?groupId=6032).
-   - You'll need to create an account with your email address and your 9-digit personal health identification number (PHIN) on your Manitoba Health Card.
-   - You can link more than one person to the same account, so that you can also book for family members and loved ones.
-   - If you don't have an email address or health card number, you'll need to call by phone instead: [1-844-626-8222](tel:18446268222) (1-844-MAN-VACC).
-   - Daily hours of operation are from 6:00am to 8:00pm.
 - To book a vaccine appointment at a doctor's office or pharmacy, you'll need to contact them directly.
 To find available locations, [visit the Vaccine Finder tool](https://manitoba.ca/covid19/vaccine/finder.html).
-- You can also check out our new [Vaccine Locator](/vaccine) page.
-- If you are a senior or have mobility issues and need help getting to your appointment at a clinic or pharmacy, call 211 for available transportation options in your area.
-- Check out the <a href="https://manitobavaxx.ca/">ManitobaVaxx.ca Earliest Appointment Finder</a> website to get an idea of where the nearest and soonest appointment is available.
-- Walk-ins are now available at most super-sites and other locations.
-Be sure to check out the <a href="#vaccine-walkins">Vaccine Walk-ins</a> section of this site for more information.

-<a href="https://patient.petalmd.com/login?groupId=6032" class="button">Book Appointment Online</a>
-<a href="/vaccine" class="button">Our Vaccine Locator</a>
-<a href="#vaccine-walkins" class="button">Super Site Walk-ins</a>
 <a href="https://manitoba.ca/covid19/vaccine/finder.html" class="button">View Vaccine Finder Tool</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

-### Consent Forms

-You will need to fill out and print a consent form for first and second dose appointments.
-Filling out the form in advance will also make it faster for you to get your vaccine.
-[Click here to download, fill out and print the consent forms](https://manitoba.ca/covid19/vaccine/resources.html#forms).

-If you cannot print out a consent form, there will be some available at the vaccination site/clinic.

-<a href="https://manitoba.ca/covid19/vaccine/resources.html#form" class="button">Download and Print Consent Form</a>

 ### Vaccination Status